jsbueno/extracontext/README.md

  1. Add support for a descriptor-like variable slot - so that values can trigger code when set or retrieved

- 1. Shared values and locks: values that are guarranteed to be the same across tasks/threads, and a lock mechanism allowing atomic operations with these values. (extra bonus: try to develop a deadlock-proof lock)
+ 1. Shared values and locks: values that are guarranteed to be the same across tasks/threads, and a lock mechanism allowing atomic operations with these values.